Gender pay gap in India: Statistics

+Note that all the following statistics do not account for informal sector work, which is 84.6% of all workers in India as of 2013.
+They are also based on an online volunteer survey, which skews the data to only include people with Internet access.

 By state

 The gender pay gap varies across Indian states, and is the highest in the following states:

-Uttarakhand on the other hand is the state with the lowest percentage of gender pay gap, with females earning only 9% less than men.
+Uttarakhand on the other hand is the state with the lowest percentage of gender pay gap, with females earning only 9% less than males.
 Punjab and Uttar Pradesh are also states with a lower gender pay gap, following with 10% and 15%, respectively.

+By age

+The gender pay gap increases with age, so that older women face a higher disparity than younger women.
+Women in the 18-30 age group earned 23.07% less than their male counterparts as of 2013, while women 41 and older earned 30.24% less.

+By education

+Among people with no formal education, the gender pay gap is actually reversed, with women earning slightly more than men.
+This is also true for people who have completed less than 10th standard.
+At all higher levels, women earn less than men as of 2013, and this increases at higher education levels.
+The highest disparity is at the CA/CS/ICWA or equivalent level, where women earn 44% less than men as of 2013.

+By occupation

 Impact

 Research suggests that when countries are able to raise the female labor participation rate, this stands to benefit the entire economy.
 Apart from potential GDP growth, equal employment opportunities for women could also result in increased growth and profitability in the private sector.
 In countries where the population is aging quickly, an increase in the female labor participation rate would help offset the negative effects of a declining workforce.
 It is also important to note that women in India perform 9.8 times the amount of labor in the unpaid sector either through household duties or care work.
 If this work was measured and valued, it was estimated by McKinsey that it would contribute 0.3 trillion dollars to India's total economic output.